Data Cart

 Microdata sample characteristics

-Sample design Systematic sample of every 10th household after a random start.
-1-in-2 sample drawn from that by IPUMS.
+Sample design Systematic sample of every 10th household after a random start, drawn by IPUMS.

 Sample fraction 0.1